 Added on 15 Mar 2026 · Laura Cress · BBC · Direct Risks

 As more information emerges, we're seeing ChatGPT's role in the recent school shooting at Tumbler Ridge.
 The parents at the school want to know why OpenAI never took action.
 We learn here that a few (human) employees almost did.
+Archived.

 🏛︎ Sanders: Yes.
 We Need a Moratorium On Data Center Construction